-Note: Responses from 18 year olds were removed from both questions about wrongness of smoking for someone their age.
-Source: PNA, 2014.
+Note: Responses from 18 year olds were removed from both questions about the wrongness of smoking.
+Source: PNA, 2016.

-Most students in each grade reported there was no or very little chance they would be seen as cool if they smoked cigarettes, it was wrong or very wrong for someone their age (excluding 18-year-olds) to smoke cigarettes, or their parents felt it was wrong or very wrong for someone their age (excluding 18-year-olds) to smoke cigarettes (Figure 6; PNA, 2014).
+Most students in each grade reported there was no or very little chance they would be seen as cool if they smoked cigarettes, it was wrong or very wrong for someone their age (excluding 18year-olds) to smoke cigarettes, or their parents felt it was wrong or very wrong for them (excluding 18-year-olds) to smoke cigarettes (Figure 6; PNA, 2016).